 Also, THC has bonuses such as reducing pain.
 Marinol was found not to be any more effective than a placebo for the treatment of pain in one study.

-There are perhaps only two reasons why people should choose marinol over marijuana.
+There are perhaps only two reasons why people should choose Marinol over cannabis.
 One reason is that they are in a state or country with no legal access to marijuana.
 Another is that the psychoactive side effects of marijuana are not always well tolerated.
 This is especially the case for the treatment of children.

 Marinol has a place in modern medicine, but it is not as a replacement for THC heavy medical marijuana.
 In fact, many people might argue, dronabinol and cannabis are completely opposite therapies.
 Although one was definitely inspired by the other, the original is clearly better in most cases.